If the past year has taught us anything, it’s that there are few things in life you can depend on.

 On December 12, 2015, the United States joined 194 countries and the European Union in Paris, France, to commit to limiting global warming to “well below 2 degrees” Celsius, compared to pre-industrial levels.
 This binding agreement allows countries to set their own emissions reduction goals, with the objective to achieve carbon neutrality as soon as possible.
 Countries are given the flexibility to reassess their emission reductions goal every five years.
 It was the first time world leaders signed on to a binding agreement focused on addressing climate change since the Kyoto Protocols were adopted in 1997.

 When the U.S. signed on to the agreement in 2015, we pledged to reduce emissions by 26%-28% by 2025.
 However, in 2017 President Trump announced a plan to withdraw from the Paris Climate Agreement and the U.S. formally withdrew on November 4, 2020.
-That means that the U.S. is nowhere near close to reaching our initial emissions reductions goals, according to ABC News.
+That means that the U.S. is nowhere near close to reaching our initial emissions reductions goals.
 Meanwhile, the U.S. experienced 22 different billion-dollar natural disasters, according to the National Oceanic and Atmospheric Administration.
 The U.S. also had previously pledged to contribute billions of dollars to a global fund aimed at helping poorer countries, who emit less carbon dioxide into the atmosphere but experience the bulk of adverse effects from global warming, to become more resilient.
 That money has since been withdrawn, undermining the larger global community effort.

 President Biden is moving on Day One of his administration re-enter the Paris Climate Agreement.
 In the aftermath of the past four years of climate inaction, rejoining the Paris Agreement must be seen as the bare minimum, not the height, of American climate action.